zhaoguanchen/leetcode/README.md

 There is some frustration when people publish their perfect fine-grained algorithms without sharing any information abut how they were derived.
 This is an attempt to change the situation.
 There is not much more explanation but it's rather an example of higher level improvements.
-Converting a solution to the next step shouldn't be as hard as attempting to come up with perfect algorithm at first attempt.
+Converting a leetcode.solution to the next step shouldn't be as hard as attempting to come up with perfect algorithm at first attempt.